 - We use waste contractors that achieve high levels of waste reuse and recycling.

-- We are members of the Australian Passive House Association, Alternative Technology Association and volunteer as experts at the ATA’s Speed Date a Sustainability Expert events.
+- We are members of the Australian Passive House Association, Alternative Technology Association (now named Renew) and volunteer as experts at the ATA’s Speed Date a Sustainability Expert events.

 - We attend the Master Builders Association’s Green Living Conferences every year to ensure that we are up to date with the latest developments in this fast moving industry.

-- We attend as many other seminars on energy efficiency and sustainable building as we can, including those run by the Australian Passive House Association, the Green Building Institute and the Alternative Technology Association.
+- We attend as many other seminars on energy efficiency and sustainable building as we can, including those run by the Australian Passive House Association, the Green Building Institute and Renew.

 - Our home & office has a 7.6 star rating (achieved primarily via extensive insulation and double glazing) and has LED lights throughout, highly energy efficient appliances, recycled timber cladding and incorporates recyclable materials.
 Also, it is powered by a solar panel system on the roof (just while the sun provides energy at the moment, batteries will be considered shortly as prices continue to fall).